14+ Basic and Simple Resume Template (Examples Easy to Use)

 Those two extra lines really add some wow factor.

-Alternatively, include projects as an additional resume section.
+Alternatively, include projects as an additional resume detail.

 Recruiters love extra sections, they’re like a delicious buttercream cake frosting for your resume.
 A regular old cake is good, but the frosting makes it great.